 - Check out our resources for sellers & parents as well as our resources for volunteers for an abundance of great tools that will help you and your girls have an awesome cookie season!

-- For more information on participating in the Girl Scout Product Sale Program, visit the Product Safety section of Volunteer Essentials.
+- For more information on participating in the Girl Scout Product Program, visit the Product Safety section of Volunteer Essentials.

 - From top-seller tips to booth design ideas, here are some of our other cookie-related blog posts on the Trailhead.